-This Corned Beef Stuffed Mushrooms Recipe is going to be your answer to all the leftover corned beef from St. Patrick’s Day.
+These Corned Beef Stuffed Mushrooms are the answer to all your leftover corned beef from St. Patrick’s Day.
 Make them for your party after the party!
 We’ve got a great Crock Pot Corned Beef recipe to get you started.

 After a couple of sandwiches and straight up snacking from the fridge, you’re probably going to still have leftover corned beef.
 If you’re like us that its.
 Usually we make a way bigger piece of corned beef than anyone can eat since it’s a once a year kind of thing for us.

 Corned beef is one of those things that we make just for the leftovers.
 Nothing beats a corned beef sandwich or some good corned beef hash for breakfast – lots of possibilities here…

 For when you get tired of the usual though, you should totally try these Corned Beef Stuffed Mushrooms.
 I’m a big fan of stuffed mushrooms for appetizers, like these Crispy Crab Stuffed Mushrooms.

 One of the things that I like to do is turn leftovers into something completely different that what it was in the first place.

 The filling for these Corned Beef Stuffed Mushrooms just takes a few minutes to throw together with your leftover corned beef, cheese and some seasonings.

 The panko topping is just bread crumbs, butter and parsley toasted in a small pan to give these ‘shrooms some crunch on the top.

 How To Make Stuffed Mushrooms